Hugo Theorell

 Who was Hugo Theorell?

-Hugo Theorell lived from July 6, 1903 to August 15, 1982.
+Axel Hugo Theodor Theorell (6 July 1903 – 15 August 1982) was a Swedish scientist and Nobel Prize laureate in medicine.
 He was born in Linköping as the son of Thure Theorell and his wife Armida Bill.
 Theorell went to Secondary School at Katedralskolan in Linköping and passed his examination there on 23 May 1921.
 In September, he began to study medicine at the Karolinska Institute and in 1924 he graduated as a Bachelor of Medicine.
-He then spent three months studying bacteriology at the Pasteur Institute in Paris under Professor Albert Calmette. degree with a theory on the lipids of the blood plasma, and was appointed professor in physiological chemistry at the Karolinska Institute.
+He then spent three months studying bacteriology at the Pasteur Institute in Paris under Professor Albert Calmette.
+In 1930 he obtained his M.D. degree with a theory on the lipids of the blood plasma, and was appointed professor in physiological chemistry at the Karolinska Institute.
 His contribution also consisted of the theory of the toxic effects of sodium fluoride on the cofactors of crucial human enzymes.

 Historical significance